Numerous attack techniques (from phishing to dumpster diving) might result in a credential leak,

-Infection Monkey can help assess the impact of stolen credentials by automatically searching
+The Infection Monkey can help you assess the impact of stolen credentials by automatically searching

-- Exploits -> Credentials After setting up the Island add the users’ real credentials
+Exploits -> Credentials After setting up the Monkey Island, add your users' real credentials

-distributed or used in any way other than being sent to the monkeys, and can be easily eliminated by resetting the Monkey Island’s configuration).
+(usernames and passwords) here.
+Don’t worry; this sensitive data is not accessible, distributed or used in any way other than being sent to the Infection Monkey agents.
+You can easily eliminate it by resetting the configuration of your Monkey Island.

-- Internal -> Exploits -> SSH keypair list Monkey automatically gathers SSH keys on the current system.
+Internal -> Exploits -> SSH keypair list When enabled, the Infection Monkey automatically gathers SSH keys on the current system.

-For this to work, Monkey Island or initial Monkey needs to have access to SSH key files(grant permission or run Monkey as root).
+For this to work, the Monkey Island or initial agent needs to access SSH key files.

 Suggested run mode

-Execute the Monkey on a chosen machine in your network using the “Manual” run option.
+Execute the Infection Monkey on a chosen machine in your network using the “Manual” run option.

-To assess the impact of leaked credentials see Security report.
-It’s possible that credential leak resulted in even
+To assess the impact of leaked credentials see the Security report.
+Examine Security report -> Stolen credentials to confirm.